burnsco/remix-fundamentals/exercise/03-dynamic-params/README.md

 runtime type checking like that.
 Checkout the docs for that package (it's already installed) and make TypeScript happy about things.

-We'll also want to do the same for if no post is found by the given slug in the database.
+We'll also want to use that method if no post is found by the given slug in the database.
 We'll deal with a proper `404` status code and error page later.

 **Files**: